matsjfunke/wer/README.md

 - **Git Integration**: Works with any git repository
 - **Multiple Display Modes**: Choose between full info, dates only, or commit messages
 - **Color Support**: Beautiful terminal colors with option to disable
-- **Top Contributors**: Find who has been working on specific files/directories
+- **Last Contributors**: Find who has been working on specific files/directories